Ria424/developers-animatesdk-docs/OutputPanel_object/OutputPanel_summary.md

 ## Description

 This object represents the Output panel, which displays troubleshooting information such as syntax errors.
-To access this object, use fl.outputPanel (or flash.outputPanel).
-See [Flash.outputPanel](../Flash_object/Flash47.md).
+To access this object, use [Flash.outputPanel](../Flash_object/Flash47.md).

 ## Method summary